mattheww/gomill/gomill_docs/ringmaster.rst

 It may play multiple games in parallel; see :ref:`parallel-games` below.

-It normally displays a summary of the scores in each matchup (or of the tuning algorithm status), a list of games in progress, and a list of recent game results.
+While the competition runs, it displays a summary of the scores in each matchup (or of the tuning algorithm status), a list of games in progress, and a list of recent game results.
 Use :ref:`quiet mode <quiet mode>` to turn this display off.

 Unless interrupted, the run will continue until the specified :setting:`number_of_games` have been played for each matchup (indefinitely if